Low Tox Living With Dr Vivian Chen

 The crunch moment came when I had my daughter and she was hospitalized aged 8 weeks because she stopped feeding.
 No doctor, including myself, knew what was wrong with her.
 She had to be fed via a tube from her nose into her stomach.
 I felt as if I had failed her as a mother AND a doctor, and I still have a lump in my throat when I think back to that very dark time.
 After delving into the research, I realized that she had a Cow's Milk Protein Allergy and when we switched her milk (I was breastfeeding her, and she was getting cow's milk protein from the dairy I was consuming), she got better.

 After she got better, I started to wonder what else I needed to learn in order to help my patients.
-I started to dive into nutrition, lifestyle medicine and realized that at the root of so many chronic diseases were lifestyle factors like our diet, stress, toxicity, lack of sleep, and so on.
+I started to dive into nutrition and lifestyle medicine and realized that at the root of so many chronic diseases were lifestyle factors like our diet, stress, toxicity, lack of sleep, and so on.
 As they say, genetics load the gun, but lifestyle pulls the trigger.
-So when I moved from the UK to California 4 years ago, I decided not to get an MD license in the US, but instead to coach clients back to health using these lifestyle modalities.
+So when I moved from the UK to California, I decided not to get an MD license in the US, but instead to coach clients back to health using these lifestyle modalities.
 It has been super rewarding because I finally feel like I am helping people make lasting improvements in their health rather than band-aiding over problems.

 A balanced diet rich in fiber, antioxidants from fruits and veggies, and vitamin C should be the foundation of a skin/hair promoting diet, in my opinion.
 Lots of people hone in on things like collagen when they haven't even worked on the basics.
 There is a connection between our gut health and our hormones, which then in turn affect our skin and hair health.